Top 5 This Week

 Wildlife Watching in the Rockies

-The Canadian Rockies have exceptional wildlife and encounters are common.
-Elk are extremely abundant — wandering through Banff and Jasper townsite in autumn during the rut, with bulls bugling and sparring in the middle of town (maintain a 30-meter distance — they’re large animals and genuinely dangerous when agitated).
-Bighorn sheep gather at mineral licks along the Minnewanka Loop in Banff and at various roadsides in Jasper.
-Grizzly bears and black bears are present throughout both parks — the forests above the Banff valley floor and the meadows around the Columbia Icefield are good grizzly territory.
-The Icefields Parkway in early June, when bears come down from the snowline to eat young vegetation in the valley, is one of the best wildlife viewing corridors in North America.
-Always carry bear spray when hiking; make noise in dense bush; never approach wildlife.
+The Canadian Rockies hold exceptional wildlife, and encounters come easily.
+Elk are everywhere — wandering through the Banff and Jasper townsites in autumn during the rut, the bulls bugling and sparring in the middle of town (keep 30 metres back; they are large animals and genuinely dangerous when riled).
+Bighorn sheep gather at mineral licks along the Minnewanka Loop in Banff and at roadside spots around Jasper.
+Grizzly and black bears range across both parks — the slopes above the Banff valley and the meadows near the Columbia Icefield are prime grizzly ground.
+In early June, when bears drop to the snowline to graze fresh growth in the bottomlands, the Icefields Parkway becomes one of the finest wildlife corridors on the continent.
+Always carry bear spray when hiking, make noise in thick bush, and never approach an animal.

 Road Trip Planning: The Essential Information

-• Base airports: Calgary International (for Banff, 1.5 hours by car) is the most common entry point.
-Edmonton International Airport (for Jasper, 3.5 hours) is the alternative.
-One-way car rentals between Calgary and Edmonton are widely available for driving the Icefields Parkway without backtracking.
+• Base airports: Calgary International (1.5 hours by car from Banff) is the usual entry point; Edmonton International (3.5 hours from Jasper) is the alternative.
+One-way car rentals between Calgary and Edmonton are widely available, letting you drive the Parkway without backtracking.

-• Shuttle and reservation requirements: Moraine Lake requires a Parks Canada shuttle reservation (books out months in advance).
-Lake Louise parking fills by 8am in summer.
-Johnston Canyon gets crowded by 9am.
-Early mornings change everything.
+• Shuttle and reservation requirements: Moraine Lake is shuttle-only and books out months ahead.
+Lake Louise parking fills by 8am in summer; Johnston Canyon is busy by 9am.
+Early starts change everything.

-• When to go: July–August for full trail access and best lake colors; late September for golden larch trees and elk rut with significantly fewer crowds; December–April for skiing at Banff’s three ski areas (Lake Louise, Sunshine Village, Mt.
+• When to go: July–August for full trail access and peak lake colour; late September for golden larches and the elk rut with far thinner crowds; December–April for skiing at Banff’s three resorts (Lake Louise, Sunshine Village, Mt.
 Norquay) and Marmot Basin in Jasper.

-• Accommodation: Book 6–12 months in advance for anything in July and August within the parks.
-The Fairmont properties (Château Lake Louise, Banff Springs) require even further advance planning.
-Excellent camping within both parks through the Parks Canada reservation system.
+• Accommodation: Book 6–12 months ahead for anything inside the parks in July and August.
+The Fairmont properties (Château Lake Louise, Banff Springs) need even earlier planning.
+Camping within both parks runs through the Parks Canada reservation system.

 Frequently Asked Questions